IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Once these steps are taken, new publication requests will automatically trigger submission of an archival copy to the specified archiver, Chronopolis' DuraCloud component in this example.
 For Chronopolis, as when using the API, it is currently the admin's responsibility to snap-shot the DuraCloud space and monitor the result.
 Failure of the workflow, (e.g. if DuraCloud is unavailable, the configuration is wrong, or the space for this dataset already exists due to a prior publication action or use of the API), will create a failure message but will not affect publication itself.

+.. _going_live:

 Going Live: Launching Your Production Deployment
 ------------------------------------------------

 This guide has attempted to take you from kicking the tires on Dataverse to finalizing your installation before letting real users in.
 In theory, all this work could be done on a single server but better would be to have separate staging and production environments so that you can deploy upgrades to staging before deploying to production.
 This "Going Live" section is about launching your **production** environment.

-Before going live with your installation of Dataverse, you must take the steps above under "Securing Your Installation" and you should at least review the various configuration options listed below.
+Before going live with your installation of Dataverse, you must take the steps under :ref:`securing_installation` and you should at least review the various configuration options listed in this document.
 An attempt has been made to put the more commonly-configured options earlier in the list.

 Out of the box, Dataverse attempts to block search engines from crawling your installation of Dataverse so that test datasets do not appear in search results until you're ready.